Understand - Overcome - Grow

 About Psychodynamic Counselling

-Psychodynamic counselling is an in-depth form of talking therapy, focussed on building insight into relationships you have with yourself, with others, and with the world around you.
-A psychodynamic approach aims to help you understand how your current feelings and behaviour are shaped by your past experiences and your unconscious mind.
-This can help you understand what you’re feeling now, why you behave in a certain way and how this affects your relationships.
+At its heart, psychodynamic counselling explores your relationships – with yourself, with others, and with the world around you.
+It helps you see how your current feelings and behaviours may be shaped by past experiences and unconscious patterns.
+This awareness can help you understand what you feel now, why you respond in certain ways, and how this affects your relationships.

 Get in Touch